Hamelin Prison: Post-war period

 Another 44 people were executed for violating the laws of occupation.
 Among them were 42 former forced labourers, some of whom were from Eastern Europe.
-The last execution in Hamelin was on December 6, 1949 on the Pole Jerzy Andziak (a displaced person) for the use of firearms resulting in death.
+The last execution in Hamelin was on December 6, 1949, on the Pole Jerzy Andziak (a displaced person) for the use of firearms resulting in death.

-In 1955 the Hamelin prison was closed and the inmates were transferred to the Justizvollzugsanstalt Celle prison.
-On October 1, 1958, the prison became a juvenile detention centre, whose prisoners were transferred to the newly established Hameln juvenile detention center in Tündern in 1980.
+In 1955, Hamelin Prison was closed and the inmates were transferred to the Justizvollzugsanstalt Celle.
+On October 1, 1958, the prison became a juvenile detention centre, whose prisoners were transferred to the newly established Hameln juvenile detention centre in Tündern in 1980.
 This ended the prison operations.
-In 1986 the cell building, east and west wings of the facility were demolished.
+In 1986, the cell building, east, and west wings of the facility were demolished.
 The remaining parts were converted into a hotel, which opened in August 1993.